FoxAhead/Civ2-UI-Additions/README.md

 15. Sort supported units list.
 ![Screenshot](Screenshots/SortSupportedUnitsList.png?raw=true "Screenshot")
-Sotring order is: role 5 (Settlers, Engineers) is first, then attacking units ordered by domain (ground, air sea), descending by defense, descending by attack and then the rest by ID.
+Sorting order is: role 5 (Settlers, Engineers) is first, then attacking units ordered by domain (ground, air sea), descending by defense, descending by attack and then the rest by ID.

 16. Reset Engineer's order after passing its work to coworker.
 If there is already a worker in the tile, then when adding a new one, he takes the work counter for himself, and the order of the previous one is additionally reset.
 Thus, there should be only one worker with an order in a cell.
 This simplifies rush terraforming, as it eliminates the need to wake up the unit each time.
 Refer to point 3 for more information.